-- Any successful recovery process has four key ingredients:
+Any successful recovery process has four key ingredients:

-- A sustained effort
+- sustained effort

-- The restoration of purpose
+- restoration of purpose

 Outpatient alcohol and drug rehab, first and foremost, is about harnessing one’s inner potential.
 Many addicts have found effective alternatives to overcome addiction—and many programs have studied these alternatives to offer full support.